-If you or a loved one has been injured in a car accident in the Newport Beach, CA, area caused by a teenage driver, contact a car accident attorney at Sam & Ash, LLP.
+If you or a loved one has been injured in a car accident in the Newport Beach, CA, area caused by a teenage driver, contact a car accident attorney at Sam & Ash Injury Law.
 We can help you recover compensation for your medical costs and other expenses, as well as for your pain and suffering.

 Give us a call or reach out online to talk with a knowledgeable lawyer now about the accident and parental liability for teen drivers.
 Our attorneys know that every car accident case is different.
 We focus on listening first to make sure we give you the best advice for your specific case.